davidbong-05/davidbong-05/README.md

 ## ⚡ Fun Facts About Me

-- When I'm not coding, you can find me playing basketball 🏀, ultimate frisbee 🥏, or working out 🏋️‍♀️.
+- When I'm not coding, you can find me chasing 175g plastic on the field🥏, or working out 🏋️‍♀️.
 - Ice cream 🍦 and chocolate 🍫 are my guilty pleasures.
 - I love all kinds of fluffy animals 🐶🐱🐹.
 - I can speak 3 languages and 1 dialect: English, Mandarin, Malay, and Hokkien.